Bob McCreadie G0FGX

 In the early 90s Mike fulfilled his ambition to broadcast in wideband FM mode by becoming a weekend radio presenter on one of the largest commercial radio stations in the south-west of England.
 "Radio was great fun.
 I presented a variety of shows including The Saturday Night Dance Party, the Saturday sport show and the Sunday morning breakfast show.

-Mike is now senior mastering engineer at The Exchange Mike Marsh Mastering Studios in Exmouth, handling releases for record companies and international artists including Elton John, Depeche Mode and Oasis.
+Mike is now senior mastering engineer at The Exchange Mike Marsh Mastering Studios in Exmouth, handling releases for record companies and international artists including Elton John, Depeche Mode, Oasis and Dizzee Rascal.

 "I'm active on most bands and getting to grips with the world of digi-modes.
 I'm still eager to get my first QSO logged with the ISS but that's another box yet to be ticked!